AncientRoman/SublimeOpenFileOverSSH/README.md

 ## Important
 You should setup ssh public/private key login to your remote machine.<br>
 It may work without it but I haven't tried.

+## What's New?
+v1.1: Added a file browser like interface to the Open File File Over SSH command in the command pallet v1.0: First version with Windows support